 There are two ways of receiving money through NFT Fantasy Football.
 The first is being a fantastic manager who has a great knack for picking the right players at the right time.
 Members who finish within the top three of a certain division are well rewarded.
 First place in the rare all-star league for instance would pay out over €2300.
 This may not seem like that much given that you could easily spend more than that on your team, but this is a weekly prize rather than being one fought for over a whole season.

-The other way of recording a profit is simply by trading players.
+The other way of recording a net win is simply by trading players.
 There is nothing stopping you from buying a player for €1,000 one week and flipping them from twice the price the next.
 There is absolutely no guarantee in this of course, but should you have a player that enjoyed a big breakthrough appearance or perhaps a transfer to a better team, then your asset will become instantly more valuable.

 Conversely though, if a player suffers a long-term injury or indeed retirees, then interest in your card will decrease significantly.
 On that note, retired players are not removed from the game and you will still own them, but they cannot be selected as part of your five-man squad.